czcollier/listman/README.md

 Listman
 =====================================

-Play application providing a REST API
+Play application providing a generalizable REST API on top of a MongoDB database